 Options for Logging Equipment Financing

-If you find a great price on a piece of new or used equipment, including certified used machines, ask the dealer if it offers financing or has preferred financing partners.
+If you find a great price on a piece of new or used equipment, including certified used machines, ask the dealer if it offers financing solutions or has preferred financing partners.
 It may be able to recommend a creditor based on the equipment you want to purchase and your creditworthiness.

 Envision Capital Group